rstudio/team-admin.rstudio.com/docs/overview.md

 During this course you will build a sandbox environment that runs the RStudio Team products:

-1. RStudio Server Pro
+1. RStudio Workbench

     * Install R from pre-compiled binaries
-    * Install RStudio Server Pro
+    * Install RStudio Workbench
     * Integrate with LDAP authentication (for single sign-on)

 2. RStudio Connect